deartc/FitBitLit/README.md

 I used  Matplotlib to create charts/graphs of data.
 I used it on my Kaggle data to plot the exercise for my range.

 I used an Excel dataset of exercise data that needed revison.
+I used  Matplotlib to create charts/graphs of data.
-I used Tableau to chart this data.   https://public.tableau.com/views/ExerciseDataSetRevision/ExerciseDatatoReviseandClean?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link
+ I also used Tableau to chart this data.   https://public.tableau.com/views/ExerciseDataSetRevision/ExerciseDatatoReviseandClean?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link